-Effective in 2010, we entered into a retrocession agreement to retrocede 100% of the obligation associated with this business to an affiliated company.
-On June 2, 2020, AIG sold its majority interest in the affiliated company.
-As part of the sale of the affiliated company, we entered into a revised retrocession agreement with the former affiliated company.
+All of the obligation associated with this business have been retroceded to a third party.
 Under the terms of the agreement, we continue to retain the premium that would have been paid to be used for payment of the reinsurance liability.
 This retained premium is recorded as funds held under reinsurance treaties.
 As we maintain ownership of these investments, we will maintain the existing accounting for these assets (e.g., the changes in fair value of available for sale securities will be recognized within other comprehensive income).
 The funds withheld payable contains an embedded derivative and changes in fair value of the embedded derivative related to the funds withheld payable are recognized in earnings through Net realized gains (losses).
-This embedded derivative is considered a total return swap with contractual returns that are attributable to various assets and liabilities associated with these reinsurance agreements.
-As of December 31, 2021 and 2020, the balance of funds held under insurance treaties was \$1,571 million and \$1,755 million, respectively.
-The fair value of the embedded derivative liability was \$85 million and (\$59) million as of December 31, 2021 and 2020, respectively.
+This embedded derivative is considered a total return swap with contractual returns that are attributable to various assets and liabilities associated with this reinsurance agreement.
+As of December 31, 2022 and 2021, the balance of funds held under insurance treaties was \$848 million and \$1,571 million, respectively.
+The fair value of the embedded derivative liability was \$534 million and \$85 million as of December 31, 2022 and 2021, respectively.

 There is a pool of assets supporting the funds held under reinsurance treaties.
-The following summarizes the composition of the pool of assets as of December 31, 2021:
+The following summarizes the composition of the pool of assets as of December 31, 2022: